seabassapologist/idea-no-hi-translation/kanji_lookup_tables.md

 There are three Kanji Tables, FD, FE, and FF:
 * FE and FF are 512 bytes each (256 entries)
 * FD is 410 bytes because `$CD-$FF` are instead used for some of the [Pascal Strings](/lookup_tables.md#pascal-string-table-part-2)
-* The order is kind of odd, FE contains the start of the Kanji graphics relative to storage in ROM, followed by FF, and FD contains the last chunk
+* The order is kind of odd, FE contains the start of the Kanji graphics relative to storage order in ROM, followed by FF, and FD contains the last chunk
     * However, the last 10 entries of FD map to the 10 addresses missing between the end of FE and FF @_@
     * To make this even weirder, the last 10 entries of FE map to the english letters in that were not mapped by the [Full Width Graphics Table](/lookup_tables.md#full-width-text-table)
-    * So they're _mostly_ in order
+    * Otherwise the tables match the order in ROM

 ## Kanji Table Lookup Table